Lakshya-101/VITyarthi-Project-CSE-1021-/README.md

     Click "Import from CSV" → Select the saved file → Data should reload completely.
     Test invalid CSV (wrong columns or format) → Error message should appear.

-Edge Cases
-Start the app with no expenses → All tabs should handle empty state gracefully.
-Add expenses on the same date → Graph and analytics should aggregate correctly.